sudar/wp-plugin-in-github/README.md

 Collection of shell scripts that I am using to manage and deploy WordPress Plugins from github into svn

+Make sure you have `git-svn` installed.
+In Ubuntu you can do `sudo apt-get install git-svn`

 - clone-from-svn-to-git.sh - Use this script to clone your WordPress Plugins from SVN into git/github
 - deploy-plugin.sh - Use this script to push your WordPress Plugin updates to SVN from gi/github